VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Conclusion

 \section{Conclusion}

-In this work, we introduce VeriGUI, a large-scale, human-annotated dataset designed to address the growing need for verifiable, long-horizon benchmarks in GUI agent research.
-Unlike prior datasets that focus on short-term interactions and outcome-only validation, VeriGUI emphasizes \textit{long-chain complexity} and \textit{subtask-level verifiability}, supporting the development and evaluation of agent capabilities in real-world GUI workflows.
-Our comprehensive experiments across a range of leading agent models highlight persistent challenges in long-horizon task decomposition and execution, underscoring the importance of datasets like VeriGUI in pushing the frontier of generalist agent intelligence.
-We have open-sourced the dataset and will continue to update it.
-We hope VeriGUI serves as a valuable resource for the community, fostering further research into GUI agents.
+In this work, we introduce VeriWeb, a carefully designed, human-annotated benchmark created to address the growing need for verifiable, long-chain web benchmarks in information-seeking agents.
+Unlike prior benchmarks that focus on single-fact retrieval and outcome-only validation, VeriWeb emphasizes \textit{long-chain complexity} and \textit{subtask-level verifiability}, supporting the development and evaluation of agent capabilities in real-world search workflows.
+Extensive experiments across a range of leading agent models highlight persistent challenges in large-scale retrieval and synthesis, underscoring the importance of benchmarks like VeriWeb in pushing the frontier of generalist agent intelligence.
+Future work will focus on scaling VeriWeb with broader data coverage and exploring its role as a training dataset for more robust agent models.
+We hope VeriWeb serves as a valuable resource for the community, fostering further research into agentic information-seeking.